syedfa/apptentive-documentation/using_apptentive/ios/integration.md

 #### Customization

-For information on customizing the UI and text of `apptentive-ios`, please see [Customization](https://github.com/apptentive/apptentive-ios/blob/master/docs/Customization.md).
+For information on customizing the UI and text of `apptentive-ios`, please see the Apptentive iOS SDK's [customization guide](http://www.apptentive.com/docs/ios/customization/).

 ## Testing Apptentive Features